XSS filter evasion: Why filtering doesn’t stop cross-site scripting

 <body background="javascript:alert('Successful XSS')">

-Or using a style:
+Same idea but using a style:

 <div style="background-image:url(javascript:alert('Successful XSS'))">

-• Images without img tags:
+Images without any img

 <input type="image" src="javascript:alert('Successful XSS')">